marko-knoebl/slides/sections/react/20-state/20-state-en.md

 _avoid_ this for now:

-- putting arrays / objects in the state
+- having arrays / objects in the state
+- using inputs (text fields)
 - using timers (`setTimeout`, `setInterval`)
+- styling